-By using these improved photometric corrections, the scientists have been able to reveal spectral variations which correspond to the different colours in the images.
+By using these improved photometric corrections, the scientists have been able to reveal spectral variations which correspond to the different colors in the images.
 These are particularly striking in the region with four large tectonic faults known as the Tiger Stripes at the South Pole.
-The image of the South Pole also reveals a clear boundary between terrains where the light red colour meets the blue region.
-The smooth red colour seen in the first image is likely due to recently exposed freshwater ice.
+The image of the South Pole also reveals a clear boundary between terrains where the light red color meets the blue region.
+The smooth red color seen in the first image is likely due to recently exposed freshwater ice.
 This could be the surface signature of hotspots on the seafloor.

 For more on this study, read Infrared Eyes on Enceladus: Hints of Fresh Ice in Northern Hemisphere of Saturn’s Moon.

 Reference: “Photometrically-corrected global infrared mosaics of Enceladus: New implications for its spectral diversity and geological activity” by R. Robidel, S. Le Mouélic, G. Tobie, M. Massé, B. Seignovert, C. Sotin and S. Rodriguez, 23 May 2020, Icarus.